Avoid The Back-To-Work Blues By Bringing Your Vaycay With You

 I’ve done a fair bit of traveling so I hear this quite a lot, and it irks me every time.
 It took me a while, but I finally figured out why; I disagree with the perspective it represents.
 It expresses a division, a hard line, a solid this-versus-that between leisure and work time.

 Now, there’s clearly a generous distinction between the two: when we’re in work mode, we’re regimented, on schedule, and have less flexibility and more responsibilities.
-On the other hand, over our new year’s break we have time to express a different part of ourselves; a part of us more relaxed, spontaneous, and able to dedicate more resources to connecting with family, friends, and meeting new people.
+On the other hand, over our new year’s break we have time to express a different part of ourselves.
+A more relaxed and spontaneous part, and able to dedicate more resources to connecting with family, friends, and meeting new people.
 But the idea that this leisure time is less ‘real’ than the time we spend during the rest of the year is unhelpful.

 This sort of mindset can also make integrating back into work life post-holiday incredibly hard, and makes us vulnerable to catching the dreaded post-holiday depression (yes, it’s a real thing, yes, it should be taken seriously).
 The idea of leaving those parts of you and experiences you had behind in summer, and all the fun and relaxation you enjoyed, is a painful one.